Setting Up and Testing Sophos Firewall Application Control

 Application Control on Sophos Firewall identifies applications independently of mere ports.
 This allows you to specifically allow, block, or log remote control tools, tunneling applications, streaming, cloud storage, messengers, or risky browser circumventions.

-The practical benefit only arises when Application Control is active in the correct firewall rule, the application is truly recognized, and logs are evaluated.
+The practical benefit only arises when Application Control is active in the correct firewall rule, the application is truly recognised, and logs are evaluated.
 A saved Application Filter Policy alone does not block anything.

 Quick Answer